Pico/Aliso station

 Pico/Aliso station is an at-grade light rail station on the E Line of the Los Angeles Metro Rail system.
 It is located in the median of East 1st Street between South Anderson Street and South Utah Street in the Boyle Heights neighborhood of Los Angeles.
 This station opened on November 15, 2009, as part of the Gold Line Eastside Extension.
+It is near the former site of the Aliso Village housing project, and north of the Pico Gardens housing project.

 Location

 Pico/Aliso station is located in the western part of the Boyle Heights neighborhood of eastern Los Angeles.
 The station is the first east of the Los Angeles River on the Gold Line Eastside Extension.
 Pico/Aliso lies in a low-density residential and industrial area.
 The Santa Ana Freeway, carrying US 101, acts as both a major transport artery in the area and the eastern border of the station precinct.
 The infamous Aliso Village housing project sat near the site of Pico/Aliso station but was demolished before the station opened.